zaiisao/Documentation/en/Agora Platform/aa_call_search.md

 title: Call Search
 description: Introduction to call research
 platform: All Platforms
-updatedAt: Fri Sep 11 2020 09:49:44 GMT+0800 (CST)
+updatedAt: Tue Sep 15 2020 10:28:27 GMT+0800 (CST)
 ---
 # Call Search
 The [**Call Search**](https://dashboard.agora.io/analytics/call/search) function of Agora Analytics allows you to see the quality of your calls in diagrams displaying data during the call process.
 The information includes:

 - The device status, including the system CPU usage and the app's CPU usage.
 - The local captured volume and the remote playout volume.
-- Bitrates of the sent/received audio and video.
+- The bitrate of the sent or received audio and video.
-- Frame rate of the sent/received audio and video.
+- The frame rate of the sent or received audio and video.
-- The received video resolution.
+- The resolution of the sent or received video.
-- The upstream and end-to-end packet loss rates of the sent audio and video.
+- The upstream bitrate and packet loss rate of the sent audio and video.
+- The downstream bitrate and end-to-end packet loss rate of the received audio and video.
 - The freeze time in rendering the audio and video.
 - User events.
 For example, stop sending audio or start receiving video.
 - The users' ratings of the call.